Last Updated on October 9, 2025 by Sunny Staff

 Back in 2012, Jeremi Gosney simulated brute-force attacks to determine the strength of several hashing algorithms.
 The test employed a cluster of Graphical Processing Units (GPUs) to test how long it would take to crack the MD5, SHA1, and bcrypt algorithms respectively.
 Here are the results:

-Cracking SHA1 hashes proved slightly more challenging, at 61 billion guesses per second.
-That’s all 8-character passwords cracked in 27 hours.
+- SHA1: 61 billion guesses per second — all 8-character passwords cracked in ~27 hours.

 So what does that mean for your WordPress password?
 While WordPress still uses the MD5 hashing algorithm, WordPress passwords aren’t plain MD5 hashes.
 Instead, as explained above, they’re modified with salts, stretched, and hashed multiple times.
 This means it could potentially take a very, very long time to crack your password.
 But there are other cracking techniques, which underscore the importance of adhering to password best practices, such as:

 - Never use a password that’s easy to guess.
-NordPass’s Most Common Passwords List provides examples of passwords that are easy to guess, and easy to crack.
-More importantly, the list illustrates the common formats or structures of weak passwords.
+NordPass’s Most Common Passwords List provides examples of weak passwords and common patterns.

 Also read: Why Site Owners Should Run Regular WordPress Security Audits